 Here are some suggestions from the mfiles catalogue (both the classical and traditional sections).
 If you want an organist or other musicians to play at a funeral, these sheet music examples are a good guide to suitable music.
 (There are also MP3 and MIDI versions available for each of these items.)
 You will notice that some of these are also in the Wedding section, because gentle classical music can be quite versatile in this respect, however for some of these pieces you might want to consider using a slower tempo when played during a funeral.

-The last three items above are often considered to be hymns.
+Some of the classical items above are often considered to be hymns.
 Here are some additional Hymns and some folk music suitable for funeral ceremonies, plus some bugle calls which are frequently used at military funerals or remembrance day events.

 In my teenage years, I was the organist at my local church (in Kennoway, Fife).
 In my late teens and early 20s I was the organist at the local Masonic Lodge (also in Kennoway).
 For both of these posts I played at funeral services, usually with a selection of hymns and frequently with some solemn or peaceful classical music.
 These experiences have influenced the music suggestions listed in this article.